 2. Location of a house

 Location of a house is an important thing to keep in mind.
-The neighbors and the environment that surrounds the house one intends to purchase is crucial.
-Be sure of the security of a place and other issues like how noisy is the neighborhood.
+The neighbours and the environment that surrounds the house one intends to purchase is crucial.
+Be sure of the security of a place and other issues like how noisy is the neighbourhood.
 Be sure the area is not infested with pests, rodents and is free from flooding or other calamities.

 3. Social amenities